-Karen Karp & Partners is currently providing consultation services for the Friends of the High Line to develop a refreshed concept, strategy, and business model for the park’s food program.
+Karen Karp & Partners is provided consultation services for the Friends of the High Line to develop a refreshed concept, strategy, and business model for the park’s food program.

 Established in 2011, the High Line food program has always strived to offer interesting, sustainable, high quality, and fairly priced food and beverage options.
 And as with most highly visited parks and cultural venues, their food program is a vital amenity in the guest experience.
 In considering the next phase of the program and to ensure it is truly representative of the Friends of the High Line’s standards and ideals, KK&P began its engagement by asking the following questions: